kyma-project/examples/prometheus/README.md

 prometheus.io/path: /myMetrics # optional, configure the path under which the metrics are exposed
 ```

-You can try it out by removing the ServiceMonitor of the example used above and instead providing the annotations to the Service manifest.
+You can try it out by removing the ServiceMonitor from the previous example and instead providing the annotations to the Service manifest.

 ### Cleanup

-Run the following command to remove the installation from the cluster:
+1. To remove the installation from the cluster, call Helm:

-1. Remove the stack by calling Helm:

     ```bash
     helm delete -n ${KYMA_EXAMPLE_NS} ${HELM_RELEASE_NAME}